DollgirlMonster/behavior-bracket/README.md

     - Safer than the E-Sky unit (designed for use on humans)
     - Everything will fit in one package as opposed to being multiple devices
  2. Virtual Leash: Link the collar with a nearby Bluetooth device.
 If the device goes out of range, deliver a shock to the wearer
- 3. Add some kind of settings/preferences menu for easy configuration via the web UI
+ 3. Fitness mode: Already have a demo of this working, just need to build it out more -- basically automatically enforced exercise routines using the IMU to count reps
- 4. Detailed build instructions
+ 4. Add some kind of settings/preferences menu for easy configuration via the web UI

 ## Modes
  - Pet Mode: